-What to do before you update your OS
+Before you update your OS

-What to do after you update your OS
+After you update your OS

-- Check “Wi-Fi Assist”: This function automatically switches to your data plan when Wi-Fi connectivity is weak.
+- Check your settings for Wi-Fi: Most smartphones include a function that automatically switches to your data plan when Wi-Fi connectivity is weak.
 If left on, this may cause data usage when you do not expect it.
 Decide if you want that function switched on or off.